thalesIII/tabHelper/README.md

     -authors/contributors are sometimes confused in the php page data, but works most of the time

 Songbook:
-    create + download the book
-        --on view, replace the main area with a recreation of the songbook pdf --create a title page (seperate component?)
+        --on view, replace the main area with a recreation of the songbook pdf --better placement for page buttons? (bottom corners?)
-            --and pages for every tab in the songbook programatically (use PreviewPage.jsx) (recreated the layout from at TabImportSection in a modularized component, now PreviewPage.jsx) (debug here)
-                --better placement for page buttons? (bottom corners?)
-        --pdf creation and downloading with the other button
+        --pdf creation and downloading with the other button --rework page numbers for this version?
+            --links in table of contents?

+    -the component PreviewPage.jsx now deals with rendering a tab as it will appear in the preview, pdf, and search results, except SongbookTitlePage.jsx, which renders the title page.

 Spotify:
     top artists/songs -->